-- Compressed MuseScore format (
+MuseScore format (

-- MSCZ is the standard MuseScore file format and recommended for most uses.
+MSCZ is the standard MuseScore file format and recommended for most uses.
 A score saved in this format takes up very little disk space, but preserves all the necessary information.
 The format is a ZIP-compressed version of

-.mscxfiles and includes images.
+.mscx files and includes any images.

-- MuseScore format (
+Uncompressed MuseScore format (

-MuseScore backup files
+MuseScore backup file (

 Backup files are created automatically and saved in the same folder as your normal MuseScore file.
+The backup copy contains the previously saved version of the MuseScore file and can be important if your normal copy becomes corrupted, or for looking at an older version of the score.
 The backup file adds a period to the beginning of the file name (

-untitled.mscz", then the backup copy is called "
+untitled.mscz", the backup copy will be "

 .untitled.mscz," to "

-View and print (Export only)
+Graphics—view and print (export only)

-- WAV Audio (
+WAV audio (

-- FLAC Audio (
+FLAC audio (

-- Ogg Vorbis (
+Ogg Vorbis (